Welcome to Practice Court.

 Because it is a simulation, the experience is customized and calibrated so that students face a breadth and depth of challenges that far exceed those of a traditional clinic.
 Along the way, they learn to balance dedication to their client and the need for preparation—with sleep, faith, family and life.

-This is not just about law school, it’s about time management.
+This is not just about law school, it’s about life management.
 It’s about perseverance, grit, determination and resilience.
 It’s about not cratering under pressure, and not compromising one’s ideals for the sake of expediency—qualities that are critical to a lawyer whose performance can make a difference in the life or livelihood of a client.

 It’s why students who walk across the stage at graduation carry a unique combination of commitment and confidence, having endured perhaps the most demanding of all law school experiences.
 They know they earned it.
 And they have.